What is written expression disorder?

 How written expression disorder is diagnosed

-The only way to know if someone has an issue with written expression is to have a full evaluation.
-Kids can get one for free at school.
+The only way to know if someone has written expression challenges is to have a full evaluation.
+Parents can request that the school evaluate their child.
+School evaluations are free.

-Certain professionals do private evaluations, which can be very expensive.
+Certain professionals do private evaluations.
+But they can be very costly.
 In some cases, there are ways to get private evaluations for free or at a low cost.
-Universities with programs in psychology or in communication sciences and disorders often have clinics where students do their training.

 Evaluators use a series of tests to look at writing skills.
 They also test for strengths and challenges in other areas.
 Many people with written expression disorder also have other learning and thinking differences, like dyslexia or ADHD.

 There are a few types of professionals who do evaluations.
-These include school psychologists, clinical psychologists, speech-language pathologists, and neuropsychologists.
+These include:

 Getting a diagnosis (schools call it an identification) can lead to extra help at school.
-Some kids may also get specialized instruction.
-A diagnosis can also lead to accommodations at college and at work.
+It can also lead to accommodations at college and at work.

 Dive deeper